Is My Axolotl Dead or Just in Deep Rest?

 Test 1: Gill Movement Check (No Contact)

-Get extremely close.
-Use a flashlight if necessary.
-Look directly at the gill rakers, not the filaments.
+Observe closely.
+Use dim light if necessary.
+Look directly at the gill rakers, not only the fine filaments.

 Test 2: Food Near Nose